Last Update: September 2, 2025

 Bottom Line – Best Treadmills Under $1000

 Treadmills under $1000 can still deliver fantastic workouts.
-They require a little more planning to ensure you get the features you need, but they have a lot of variety.
+They require a little more planning to ensure you get the features you need, but they offer a wide variety.
 These treadmills make a great supplement to an already robust training plan or a great entry point for getting into fitness.
-They appeal to serious athletes looking for a quick and easy training solution when all else fails or a daily training tool for athletes of all varieties.
-I recommend treadmills in this category to the budget-minded shopper ready to demolish their fitness goals.
+They appeal to serious athletes seeking a quick and easy training solution when all else fails, as well as a daily training tool for athletes of all varieties.

 Frequently Asked Questions